Commercial Projects

 Too few residents have the financial capacity to shop at the facilities regularly.

-Developers have aggressively set up malls in strategic locations of the lakeside city, but too few people have the capacity to shop at the facilities regularly.
+Developers have aggressively set up malls in strategic locations of the lakeside city, but too few people can shop at the facilities regularly.

 This has turned some shopping malls into a retail nightmare as traders vacate the facilities in droves citing poor business and high rents that undermine their profitability.